sonicfive/data-dashboard/README.md

 ## Part II
 We create a table based layout (with flexbox on tailwind css) for the data we generated in the previous part.
 We then use Vue to sort the results by column.

+## Part III
+Datasets in the real world normally don't come as simple JSON objects.
+They come from a database storage, and the way to access them is through our backend.
+In this post we will focus on creating our data source and seeding it.